omgnetwork/omgnetwork.github.io/docs/fees.md

 ]
 ```
 - Bob receives `UTXO3` of 10 wei as his payment, and Alice receives `UTXO4` and `UTXO5` as change from the transaction.
-- As you can see, the difference between the sum of the inputs (100 wei & 100 omg) to the sum of the outputs (100 wei && 90 omg) is the implicit fee (10 omg).
+- As you can see, the difference between the sum of the inputs (100 wei & 100 OMG) to the sum of the outputs (100 wei && 90 OMG) is the implicit fee (10 OMG).

 ## Implementation